wdawson/okta.github.io/_source/_posts/2018-08-23-symfony-react-php-crud-app.md

 ## What Will We Build?

-The application we'll build is a 'bad puns' tracker for movies.
+The application we'll build is a "bad puns" tracker for movies.
 You can add a new movie when you start watching it, and you can hit a button to increase the count whenever you hear a bad pun.

 Here's what the completed app will look like:

 {% img blog/symfony-react-php-crud-app/movie-list.png alt:"List of movies" width:"800" %}{: .center-image }

 ## Bootstrap the Symfony 4 Backend

 Symfony 4 introduced Flex which is a new way to build Web applications – instead of starting with a full-stack framework, Flex allows you to pick just the components you need and gradually evolve your installation so you can build a quick console app, a lightweight API, or a complete Web application using the same starting point.
 We will initialize a skeleton project with a much simplified directory structure:

 ```bash